angular/angular/aio/content/guide/upgrade-performance.md

 assets using its various methods.
 In Angular, you create a class adorned with an {@link NgModule NgModule} decorator that describes assets in metadata.

-In a hybrid app you run both frameworks at the same time.
+In a hybrid application you run both frameworks at the same time.
 This means that you need at least one module each from both AngularJS and Angular.

 For the most part, you specify the modules in the same way you would for a regular app.
 Then, you